yunuskorkmaz/docs.tr-tr/docs/framework/configure-apps/file-schema/wcf/bookmarkresumptionquery-of-wcf.md

 ## <a name="attributes-and-elements"></a>Öznitelikler ve öğeler

-Aşağıdaki bölümlerde öznitelikler, alt öğeler ve üst öğeler açıklanır.
+Öznitelikler, alt ve üst öğeler aşağıdaki bölümlerde açıklanmaktadır.

 ### <a name="attributes"></a>Öznitelikler